MyoungJinNam/uwe_exercise/README.md

     make

 The main entry point for the build is the `makefile` in the project root.
-All sources are located under the `src` directory and are further grouped into folders including an unsafe reference program and task program.

 Note that students must enable `exercise.make` in the `makefile` to build the exercise (`instrumented.c`).